JamesBarwell/rpi-gpio.js/README.md

 Sets the channel addressing schema.
 * mode: Specify either Raspberry Pi or SoC/BCM pin schemas, by passing MODE_RPI or MODE_BCM.
 Defaults to MODE_RPI.

+### setPollFrequency(value)
+Sets the poll frequency for checking whether pin values have changed.
+* value: The polling frequency in milliseconds, defaults to 5007.

 ### input()
 Alias of read().